 If You’re Cleared to Go Back to Work, You Should

 On the other hand, if you are cleared by your doctor to return to work, you will need to do so as soon as possible.
 Otherwise, you could lose your benefits for not going back to work if it’s been determined you are now able to work.
 If you’re unsure of the best course of action in your situation, a workers’ compensation lawyer can help.

-Should I Make Sure I’m Fully Healed Before Going Back to Work?
+Should You Make Sure You’re Fully Healed Before Going Back to Work?

 In most cases, while you’re seeking a settlement through working compensation, you will need to reach maximum medical improvement (MMI) before returning to work.
 A doctor will need to determine you have reached MMI, which is the point at which your condition cannot be improved any further.

-Can I Get a Settlement if I Go Back to Work With Restrictions?
+Can You Get a Settlement if You Go Back to Work with Restrictions?

 If you reach your MMI but are still partially disabled, your doctor may clear you to work but give you certain restrictions.
 You might get a list of activities you should not perform at your job.

 Under workers’ compensation, you may be offered a lower-level job that you can perform with your disability, which will allow you to continue working.
-If the new position pays less than your previous one, you should be able to receive weekly wages to account for the difference (Georgia Code section 34-9-262).
+If the new position pays less than your previous one, you should be able to receive weekly wages to account for the difference (OCGA §34-9-262).